Updated on August 29, 2019

 Sony has been using joint delivery by truck in some regions of Japan.
 In China, Sony has been improving transport efficiency, which helps to reduce CO2 emissions, using a combination of transport solutions such as milk runs* and round trips.

 At Sony DADC US Inc., warehousing, packaging, returns processing and distribution of assorted media had previously used regulation size boxes.
 Space inside the boxes was often left unused depending on the shipment size and number of orders.
 Cushioning material was also needed inside the empty spaces to protect the goods during transport, which resulted in additional expenditures for materials.
-In response to these circumstances, the Bolingbrook Distribution Center improved the boxes by redesigning them into a shape optimally suited for the size and amount of products for shipment.
+In response to these circumstances, the Bolingbrook Distribution Center improved the boxes by redesigning them into a shape optimally suited for the size and amount of products to be shipped.
 Ultimately, the Distribution Center eliminated the wasted space in the boxes, increased the rate of products shipped, and substantially improved transport efficiency.
 The initiative also helped to reduce the amount of cushioning material used.

 To keep stacked cartons from collapsing during transport of products and parts in manufacturing sites and warehouses, Sony employs reusable bands as one of packaging materials.
 This has contributed to the reduction of use and disposal of packaging materials such as stretch films.